14corman/mic-pred-feat-select/README.md

 ## Steps
 1. Collect input data from JMI and Annotation pipeline
-2. Preprocess that data as described above
+2. Preprocess that data
 3. Separate processed dataset into Training and Testing dataset
-4. Train Neural Network and Random Forest separately on same Training dataset
+4. Train Neural Network, Random Forest, and XGBoost separately on same Training dataset
-5. Test both algorithms with the Testing dataset (capture predictions from this)
+5. Test algorithms with the Testing dataset (capture predictions from this)
 6. Create ROC plot and F1 scores from predictions and actual MICs used in previous step
 7. Create final ROC plot (figure 1) and F1 scores plot (figure 2)